 To apply for the cultural test, there must be one video games development company (VGDC) that is registered with Companies House and within the UK corporation tax net.
 The VGDC must be set up before development/design work begins and have responsibility for all aspects of the video game making process from design and development through to testing and delivery.

 The cultural test is a points-based test where the project needs 16 of a possible 31 points to pass.
 It comprises four sections:

 - Cultural hubs (up to 3 points).

 - Cultural practitioners (up to 8 points).

-Applicants can apply for interim certification once all the legislation procedures are complete.
-Until then, the Certification Unit will accept draft applications and will issue a letter of comfort.
-Interim certification is essential if you wish to claim video game tax relief during production.
-The Interim certificate will be valid for three years, beginning on the date specified on such certificate.
+Applicants can apply for interim certification at any point before or during development and production.
+Interim certification is essential if you wish to claim video game tax relief during development.
+The Interim certificate will be valid for three years, beginning on the date specified on the certificate.